 Frank Sommers: You mentioned E4X, ActionScript's native XML support.
 What advantages does E4X provide over other XML processing APIs?

 James Ward: XML is a native data type in ActionScript 3.
 One way we support XML is through E4X, which is an ECMA standard, and is part of the ECMAScript language.
 We chose to follow the standard instead of creating our own XML support in the language.
 E4X is an XQuery- and XPath-like language for manipulating XML structures.
 The query language built into E4X makes it easy to find elements, or collections of elements, in your XML tree, pull elements out, or set and add elements to XML structures.

-ActionScript objects in your code.
-Those with a Java background may find
+your code.
+Those with a Java background may find the latter more

-the latter more natural.
-But once you get used to E4X, you may find it
+natural.
+But once you get used to E4X, you may find it very